 A large amount of team-oriented projects, feedback sessions and interim as well as final presentations has students continuously consider and question their own work, by which they achieve a high degree of awareness for their actions.
 Together with fellow students they develop their own criteria for evaluation and apply them in feedback discussions.
 This encourages experimentation, always with the objective of arriving at a variety of insights and approaches.

 Course of Study at a Glance

 The Bachelor Degree Program Integrated Design offers two study courses to students at the end of their first year of study at KISD.

-In the study course »Integrated Studies in Design«, students work in multi-semester projects and seminars on complex design processes and acquire a broad knowledge of contents, working practices, and methodologies of design while developing extensive analytical, conceptual, and design specific competence, which they link with cross-cultural and international experience.
+In the study course »Transdisciplinary Design«, students work in multi-semester projects and seminars on complex design processes and acquire a broad knowledge of contents, working practices, and methodologies of design while developing extensive analytical, conceptual, and design specific competence, which they link with cross-cultural and international experience.

 Self-initiated teaching and research projects allow them to develop their own interests and to set individual focal points.
 Supported by a mentoring program, they learn to redefine and discuss their development as a designer again and again.

 In the study course »European Design«, students spend the first four semesters of their studies at KISD.
 Afterwards, they study at two of the European MEDes partner universities.
 After these two years, students return to KISD to finish their Master’s thesis.